dnbaker/stochasticSVM/README.md

 |C++14||DenseSVM is currently only tested on gcc under 5.2 and 6.3|
 |OpenMP|OpenMP is currently required for certain operations, but this requirement could be easily removed.|

+## Building

+Simply ``make train_linear``.

+If you wish to use floats instead of doubles, which can be twice as fast in arithmetic operations due to SIMD, replace -DFLOAT_TYPE=double with -DFLOAT_TYPE=float.

 ## TODO